On Singular Integrals and Quantitative Rectifiability in Parabolic Space and the Heisenberg Group: Examples

 The measure $\mu$ in parts (A), (B), and (C) are parabolic vampiric measures.
-In fact, the following shows that any parabolic $(k+2)$-ADR vampiric measures with a product structure is bounded in $L^2(\mu)$.
+In fact, the following shows that any parabolic $(k+2)$-ADR vampiric measure $\mu$ with a product structure has the property that all CZOs are bounded in $L^2(\mu)$.
 This result can be shown without the product structure, but our proof is long, and so we omit it here.
 Notice that part (C) is just a classical result about singular integrals in $\R^{k+2}$, so we shall concentrate on (A) and (B).

-To prove this result we shalll verify the T(1)-theorem in spaces of homogeneous type by David-Journ\'{e}-Semmes, as presented in the book Deng-Han \cite{DH}.
+To prove this result we shall verify the T(1)-theorem in spaces of homogeneous type by David-Journ\'{e}-Semmes, as presented in the book Deng-Han \cite{DH}.

 In case (A) and (B), we can write $\mu = \sigma\times \nu$, where $\sigma$ is a Borel measure in $\R^n$.
 Fix a CZO kernel $K$.
 Since $K$ is odd in spatial variables, we follow a standard path to define a bilinear form $\langle T\varphi, \psi\rangle_{\mu}$ for $\varphi, \psi\in \Lip_0(\R^{n+1})$: